gwollner/gwollner/README.md

 ### About me:
-	👨‍💻 6 years working with data for business strategy, finance and operations 📊 Certified in Advanced Data Analysis by preditiva.ai 👨‍🎓 MBA in Engineering Economics at UFRJ
+	👨‍💻 6 years working with data for business strategy, finance and operations 📊 Certified in Advanced Data Analysis by Preditiva.ai 👨‍🎓 MBA in Engineering Economics at UFRJ
 	👨‍🎓 Undergraduated in Marine Engineering at UFRJ